State of the Economy

 University of Michigan Consumer Sentiment Index

 • After rising throughout the second half of 2024, consumer sentiment declined in the first quarter of 2025.
+It began rebounding in June and July but declined again in August.

-MetLife and U.S. Chamber of Commerce Small Business Index
+Metlife and US Chamber of Commerce Small Business Index

 • Similarly, small business optimism rose throughout 2024 but fell in the first quarter of 2025.
+Like consumer sentiment, it saw a mild rebound in the second quarter of 2025.

 About This Data